Accused killer of Muslim family in London, Ont., says 'I didn't have much to lose' in police video at trial | CBC News

 Yumnah Afzaal, 15, her parents, Madiha Salman, 44, and Salman Afzaal, 46, and family matriarch Talat Afzaal, 74, were killed.
 A boy who was nine years old at the time survived.

-Veltman has pleaded not guilty to four charges of first-degree murder, one charge of attempted murder and related terror counts.

-Prosecutors allege the Afzaal family members were targeted because they were wearing traditional Pakistani clothing and were Muslim.
+Prosecutors allege they were targeted because they were wearing traditional Pakistani clothing and were Muslim.

+Bourdeau had interviewed the accused — the detective balked when defence lawyer Christopher Hicks suggested it was an interrogation — two separate times following the attack: for about 2½ hours until close to 4 a.m., and again starting at around 9:30 a.m.

+Questioned about why the interview was so urgent given the accused was in custody and his truck was secured, Bourdeau said it was impossible to tell if Veltman had been working with anyone or what else the accused may have been planning.

+Being in police custody brought a "huge sense of relief," the accused says in the video to the detective.

+"I went through with it — it's over.
+I'm going to jail now.
+It's done.
+I'm relieved that I finally did it, that I followed through with it," he said.
+"At first I felt sick, I always feel sick, because it wasn't a very pleasurable thing to do, but the fact that I had followed through was a relief.
+But still, it doesn't seem real."

-The one friend the accused had, he confirmed to Bourdeau, was Muslim.
-That baffled the detective, who said he was confused how the accused could be friends with someone who is Muslim and also set out to kill people who follow Islam.
+Veltman confirmed to Bourdeau that the one friend he had was Muslim.
+That baffled the detective, who said he was confused how he could be friends with a Muslim person and also set out to kill people who follow Islam.

 T-shirt taken as evidence

-In an interview earlier in the night that was played for the jury last week, the accused appears confident and happy to talk about his motivations for killing the family, including revenge and to send a warning to others who practise Islam.
+A police video of an interview earlier on the night he was arrested was played to the jury last week.
+In it, the accused appears confident and happy to talk about his motivations for killing the family, including revenge and to send a warning to others who practise Islam.

-By the second interview, at around 10 a.m.
-June 7, he's cold and is sitting hunched over, often hugging himself.
+By the second interview, at around 10 a.m., he's cold and sits hunched over, often hugging himself.
 He tells the officer, "I feel like I'm having a dream.

 "Look, I didn't want to do this — I just felt like I had to," he tells Bourdeau.
 "This was very, very, very distasteful, but I just felt like it was the only way I could send the message I had to send.
 I felt like I had no other option."

-Eventually, his T-shift, which is white and spray painted with a large black cross, is taken as evidence.
+Eventually, the T-shift he's wearing, which is white and spray painted with a large black cross, is taken as evidence.
 The accused told the detective the shirt is a joke, meant to look like a "crusader shirt."

 He also told Bourdeau he made a point to flash the "OK" sign with his hand when he was arrested, a benign symbol that in some circles has come to symbolize white power.